Linda0840/recipe-EDA/README.md

-# A Comprehensive Analysis on Recipes on food.com
+# A Preliminary EDA on Recipes from food.com
 Authors: Linda Zhang (xiz115@ucsd.edu), Kay Qu(kqu@ucsd.edu)

 ## About this project: